Palmer College of Chiropractic: Davenport, Iowa campus

 The Palmer Center for Chiropractic Research was established in 1995 and is also located on the Davenport, Iowa campus in the William and Jo Harris Building.
 The Palmer Center for Chiropractic Research is the largest and most highly funded research effort in the chiropractic educational community.
 The Palmer Center for Chiropractic Research encompasses all three Palmer campuses and employs a Vice Chancellor of Research and Health Policy, a research director, ten full-time faculty, eight associate faculty, and 23 administrative and professional staff with a total annual budget of approximately $5 million per year, much of which is supported by grants and contracts.

 The campus consists of new as well as historic buildings.
 The Palmer College of Chiropractic Academic Health Center (opened in 2007), which contains the College's outpatient clinic, welcome center, Clinical Radiology Department (featuring digital radiology), Chiropractic Rehabilitation and Sports Injury Department, and the Clinical Learning Resource Center.
 Other buildings include the David D. Palmer Health Sciences Library, the Memorial Building (the oldest building on campus), Campus Center, B.J. and Mabel Palmer Residence, Vickie Anne Palmer Hall, among others.

 Port Orange campus

 Palmer's Florida campus is located in Port Orange, Florida.
 The Palmer Port Orange campus was opened in 2002.

 San Jose campus

-Palmer's West campus is located in San Jose, California.
-The San Jose Campus will close in June 2025.
+Palmer's West campus was located in San Jose, California.
+The San Jose Campus closed in June 2025.
 The Palmer board decided in mid-March 2022 to close the campus due to the "escalation of the building lease, the high cost of living, the employment market, and the college's cost to deliver the program in California compelled the decision to phase out the West campus".